carlobaldassi/FastaIO.jl/doc/fastaio.rst

    See also the :func:`eof` function.

-.. function:: readall(fr::FastaReader)
+.. function:: readstring(fr::FastaReader)

-   This function extends :func:`Base.readall`: it parses a whole FASTA file at once, and returns an array of tuples, each one containing the description and the sequence (see also the :func:`readfasta` function).
+   This function extends :func:`Base.readstring`: it parses a whole FASTA file at once, and returns an array of tuples, each one containing the description and the sequence (see also the :func:`readfasta` function).

 .. function:: rewind(fr::FastaReader)